 God!
 What love is this?
 What grace is this?

 What song is this that beckons all hearts?

-Rumi, Molana Jalaleddin Balkhi.
-Divan-e Shams-e Tabriz.
-Tehran: Javidan Publications, 1981.
-Print.
+Molana Jalaleddin Balkhi Rumi, Divan-e Shams-e Tabrizi (Tehran: Javidan Publications, 1981) Print.

 *Reference is made to Joseph, the favorite son of Jacob who was thrown in a well by his envious brothers and later sold as a slave to the Egyptians.
 Known for his unequaled beauty, he became the symbol of beauty in Sufi literature.